jonatanSh/shelf/docs/opcodes_relocation.md

 # About

 Some compilers don't fully support PIC binaries when compiling with libc.

 They generate position-dependent code (will be referred as PDC).

-The opcode relocations feature reloctae the PDC stubs For the supported architectures the library will try to detect PDC and warn the user if a PDC was found.
+The opcode relocations feature reloctae the PDC stubs.

+For the supported architectures the library will try to detect PDC and warn the user if a PDC was found.

 ### Warning
 The library try to do its best to relocate PDC stubs.

 But in some cases a program can full the library to relocate other stubs.

-For example if the shellcode use a libc function located at 0x8000000 and the user set some variable to 0x8000000 eg:
+For example if the shellcode use a libc function located at 0x8000000

+and the user set some variable to 0x8000000 eg:

 ```c